 The appraiser should be totally unbiased, independent and not be trying to sell you ?one of his own'.
 IGI is one of the largest appraising firms in the industry but there are many independent appraisers.
 The key is to find someone you trust and make sure they have the credentials to appraise jewelry.
 Gemological training is crucial.
 Choose a professional jewelry appraiser who is a credentialed member of a nationally recognized jewelry appraisal organization, such as the American Society of Appraisers (ASA), International Society of Appraisers ISA, and American Gem Society AGS, as well as a Graduate Gemologist (GG) of the Gemological Institute of America (GIA).

 Appraisers use one of two methods (and sometimes both) to estimate replacement value.
 Usually, an appraiser breaks down all the components and applies the average mark-up to the piece indicative of the market level (cost method) and then researches the price the piece is currently selling for (market data comparison method).
 Also see Save Real Money.

 Appraisals normally give an accurate qualitative report of the diamond.
 They may include:

 People often use an in-house appraiser (an appraiser who works for the jewelry store where the merchandise has been purchased) to assess newly purchased jewelry.
 If the appraiser works for the store where the jewelry was purchased, the appraisal may not be completely objective and you may want to consider an independent appraiser.
-To obtain information about a reliable independent jewelry appraiser, you can go to the website of the National Association of Jewelry Appraisers, www.najaappraisers.com.
+For this reason we offer a Retail Replacement Appraisal based on the current market trends.